 Concertino is a completely free and open project based on our love for classical music.
 You can help us in several ways: donating money for our server costs, reviewing our content and, if you are a software developer, contributing with code.

 Concertino is free to use but it runs on web servers that cost us money.
-You can help us by supporting us on Patreon - any amount is more than welcome! $10+ supporters get early access to new versions and an exclusive Discord server to chat about Concertino future features.
+You can help us by supporting us on Patreon - any amount is more than welcome and supporters get early access to new versions!

 Concertino tries to retrieve all the information it needs from the Apple Music database, but sometimes this isn't enough.
 You can help us by submitting performers and recording data or even by simply validating them.
 It's done directly on the player and it's very easy!